toralf/tinderbox/README.md

 ## scripts
 The setup of a new image is made by *tbs.sh*.
 A profile, keyword and a USE flag set are choosen.
-The the latest stage3 is downloaded, verified and unpacked.
+The current stage3 file is downloaded, verified and unpacked.
 The package list is filled with all known packages.
 Portage config files are compiled.
 Few mandatory packages (MTA, bugz etc.) are installed.